 One of our vein specialists will walk you through the specifics of what you should do to prepare for your procedure.
 However, regardless of individual circumstances, there are certain precautions that should be taken by everyone who wishes to go through with a vein ablation.

 Blood-thinning medications such as ibuprofen, aspirin, or anti-inflammatory drugs should cease to be taken 48 hours before the procedure in order to avoid complications.
 It’s also necessary to keep the surgery area clean, meaning to wash thoroughly the day before and avoid applying lotion until after the vein ablation is complete.

 What Happens During The Procedure?

-Unlike other vein centers, Alate Vein Center offers twilight sedation that reduces anxiety.
+Unlike other vein centers, Alate Vein Center offers twilight sedation, or a small dose of general anesthesia that reduces anxiety.
 After sedation, a small catheter will be inserted into the problem vein and anesthesia is injected in the spots around the diseased vein, providing a barrier to protect the surrounding healthy veins.
-Once everything is settled, the catheter is activated and treatment begins.
+Once everything is settled, the laser is activated and treatment begins.
 The treatment lasts several minutes and you will be asked to do nothing more than lay still.
 If you begin feeling an uncomfortable amount of pain, tell your doctor right away.
-Once the procedure is finished, the catheter is removed and pressure is held to the access site to stop any bleeding.
+Once the procedure is finished, the catheter is removed and pressure is held to the access site to stifle any bleeding.
 The leg is bandaged and a compression garment is given for aftercare.

 What Should I Expect After The Procedure?